elnitano/python_logical_controller/README.md

 ### Currently working on:
  - [ ] Create the scenario in FactoryIO for our sorting line.
  - [ ] Make sure the Python program can work with FactoryIO (Establish connection via pyModbusTCP)
- - [ ] Create software to Read Inputs and Write Outputs - Should be (Read IO -> Execute Software -> Write IO)
+ - [ ] Create software to Read Inputs and Write Outputs - Should be (Read IO -> Execute Software -> Write IO).
  - [ ] Create Groupstart software, to handle Start/Stop of the Plant.
  - [ ] Create Conveyor software, this should inherit Groupstart, and handle the controls of Conveyors, with sensors ect.
  - [ ] Create Sweeper software, this should inherit Groupstart, and handle the sweeper for boxes, with motor ect.